-402.6 Other Use Regulations
+402.10 Other Use Regulations

-- 1. Within Zone AO on the FIRM, adequate drainage paths must be provided around structures on slopes, to guide floodwaters around and away from proposed structures. - 2.
-In Zone AE, along watercourses that have a regulatory floodway designated on the FIRM, encroachments are prohibited in the regulatory floodway which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - 3.
-Man-made alteration of sand dunes within Zone VE which would increase potential flood damage is prohibited. - 4.
-All new construction and substantial improvements to existing structures within Zone VE must be located landward of a boundary line of the Wetlands Protection Overlay District, except those structures allowed by sub-sections 404.9 or 404.11.
+- 1. Within Zone AO and AH on the FIRM, adequate drainage paths must be provided around structures on slopes, to guide floodwaters around and away from proposed structures. - 2.
+Man-made alteration of sand dunes within Zone VE which would increase potential flood damage is prohibited. - 3.
+All new construction and substantial improvements to existing structures within Zone VE must be located landward of a boundary line of the Wetlands Protection Overlay District, except those structures allowed by sub-sections 404.9 or 404.11. - 4.
+All new construction within V Zones shall be located landward of the reach of mean tide, except those structures allowed by sub-sections 404.9 or 404.11. - 5.
+Storage of fuel, toxic or hazardous materials below the base flood elevation shall be floodproofed.